highruned/ls-theme-persona/readme.md

 theme, please follow these instructions.
 1. Log in to your LemonStand store.
 2. Select the `CMS` section from the menu.
-3. Select `Export or Import` from the sub-menu.
+3. Select `Themes` from the sub-menu.
+If you do not see `Themes`, please make sure your installation is up-to-date.
-4. Choose `Import pages, partials and templates`.
+4. Choose `Import theme`.
-5. Click `Choose file`, locate and select `cms.lca` from your harddrive, and then choose `Import`.
+5. Click `Choose file`, locate and select `persona.lca` from your harddrive, and then choose `Import`.
-6. Allow LemonStand to upload and import the CMS templates.
+6. Allow LemonStand to upload and import the CMS theme.
 7. Follow the configuration instructions below.

 Please note the CMS templates (pages, partials, layouts) will be merged with any already existing